Performance management is broken. 💥

 Moving away from forced ranking and appraisals focusing on individual accountability makes it easier to foster teamwork.

 These reasons argue for a system that more closely follows the natural cycle of work.
-If your company follows agile methodologies, your performance management system should be aligned with this working method.
+If your company wants to become a truly agile organization, your performance management system should be aligned with this working method.

 Conversations between team leaders and team members should take place when a project is finished, a milestone is reached or a challenge comes up.